Skip to content

 const voice = player.voices.get(guildId)!;

-await voice.connect(); // reconnect to the same channel
+await voice.connect(); // connect to the same channel

 await voice.connect(otherChannelId); // move to a different channel